fastlane/fastlane/spaceship/README.md

 # What's spaceship?

-Up until now, the [fastlane tools](https://fastlane.tools) used web scraping to interact with Apple's web services.
-With spaceship it is possible to directly access the underlying APIs using a simple HTTP client only.

-Using spaceship, the execution time of [_sigh_](https://docs.fastlane.tools/actions/sigh/) was reduced from over 1 minute to less than 5 seconds.

-spaceship uses a combination of 3 different API endpoints, used by the Apple Developer Portal and Xcode.
+_spaceship_ uses a combination of 3 different API endpoints, used by the Apple Developer Portal and Xcode.
 As no API offers everything we need, spaceship combines all APIs for you.
 [More details about the APIs](#technical-details).

+- Blazing fast communication using only a HTTP client
+- Object oriented access to all resources
+- Resistant against front-end design changes of the of the Apple Developer Portal
+- One central tool for the communication
+- Automatic re-trying of requests in case a timeout occurs
+- No web scraping
+- 90%+ test coverage by stubbing server responses

 More details about why spaceship is useful on [spaceship.airforce](https://spaceship.airforce).

 > No matter how many apps or certificates you have, spaceship **can** handle your scale.

-Enough words, here is some code:
+## Example spaceship code

 ```ruby
 Spaceship.login